rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 <div style='width: 100%; background-color:#d5d9e0;padding-left: 10px; padding-bottom: 10px; padding-right: 10px; padding-top: 5px'><h3>This code is a part of Qiskit</h3><p>&copy; Copyright IBM 2017, 2020.</p><p>This code is licensed under the Apache License, Version 2.0.
 You may<br>obtain a copy of this license in the LICENSE.txt file in the root directory<br> of this source tree or at http://www.apache.org/licenses/LICENSE-2.0.<p>Any modifications or derivative works of this code must retain this<br>copyright notice, and modified files need to carry a notice indicating<br>that they have been altered from the originals.</p></div>

-Hopefully you have gained a firm understadng on how VQE works and you can now implement one on your own.
-Leave some claps and follow me for more content
+Hopefully, you have gained a firm understanding of how VQE works and can now implement one on your own.
+Leave some claps and follow me for more content.
+I worked with [Victor](https://github.com/VictorCarlquist)